-The Domestic Nuclear Detection Office (DNDO) is a jointly staffed office within the Department of Homeland Security.
+The Domestic Nuclear Detection Office (DNDO) is a jointly staffed office within the Department of Homeland Security (DHS) Countering Weapons of Mass Destruction Office.
 DNDO is the primary entity in the U.S. government for implementing domestic nuclear detection efforts for a managed and coordinated response to radiological and nuclear threats, as well as integration of federal nuclear forensics programs.
 Additionally, DNDO is charged with coordinating the development of the global nuclear detection and reporting architecture, with partners from federal, state, local, and international governments and the private sector.

 Organization and Leadership

-Dr. Huban Gowadia is the Director of DNDO.
-DNDO and its Directorates are organized towards addressing key mission areas while meeting the functional objectives outlined in its founding Presidential Directive.
+Mr. James F. McDonnell is the Director of DNDO.
+DNDO is organized toward addressing key mission areas while meeting the functional objectives outlined in its founding Presidential Directive.